regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 Inactive Members have the same abilities as those who are inactive with two exceptions...

 - Inactive Members keep their name-tag color
-- Inactive Members become Members again (instead of Visitors) when they react in `#quiet-garden`
+- Inactive Members become Members again (instead of Visitors) when they react with a 👍 in `#quiet-garden`

-Inactive members who haven't posted for 365 days lose their name-tag color and are transitioned to the Inactive role.
+Inactive members who haven't posted for 365 days are transitioned to the Inactive role and lose their name-tag color.

 &nbsp;